 Star Wars: Battlefront II

 Boba Fett was hired to help kill rebelling clones on Kamino.
-He was a playable hero for the Empire.
+He is a playable hero for the Empire.

 Lego Star Wars: The Video Game